-Location: Sea between South of China and North of Indonesia.
+Location: Sea between the South of China and the North of Indonesia.

-Number of countries involved: China, Phillipines, Vietnam, Malaysia, Brunei and Taiwan.
+Countries involved: China, Philippines, Vietnam, Malaysia, Brunei, and Taiwan.

-1. China claims that since Xia and Han dynasty (2000 to 4000 years old) china has control over the South China Sea.
+1. China claims that since Xia and Han dynasties (2000 to 4000 years old) china had control over the South China Sea.

 2. Nine-das-line was formed by China in 1957.
 The virtual line was formed by China itself.
 And as per this line, China claimed that whatever comes within this line is China’s territory.
 (See the image above)

-3. Since formation of UNCLOS (United Nation Convention on the Law Of the Sea), it has acted as a barrier for the claim of the China on the South China Sea.
+3. Since the formation of UNCLOS (United Nations Convention on the Law Of the Sea), it has acted as a barrier to the claim of China on the South China Sea.

-The major dispute is between Phillipines and China.
+The major dispute is between the Philippines and China.
 Although, other countries make their claim partly on the South China Sea.
-Let us look the claim of all the countries:
+Let us look at the claim of all the countries:

-2. Vietnam: Vietnam denies the historical claims of the China and argues that they were ruling over both Spratley and Paracel Island since 17th Century.
-That is, it also claims the South China Sea as its territory on the basis of the Historical evidences.
+2. Vietnam: Vietnam denies the historical claims of China and argues that they were ruling over both Spratley and Paracel Island since the 17th Century.
+That is, it also claims the South China Sea as its territory on the basis of historical evidence.